Updated: Dec 12, 2020

-The new hotel I moved into was nice and I was able to get some rest while waiting for Jules and Christine to arrive in town.
-They would be arriving from Arequipa a day later, so I had a day to explore the nearby square and upload a couple of blog posts.
+The new hotel in Tacna I moved into was nice and I was able to chill while waiting for Jules and Christine to arrive in town.
+They would be coming from Arequipa a day later, so I had a day to explore the nearby square and upload a couple of blog posts.
 Tacna was the last town in Peru before crossing into Chile.
 It, as most of the other coastal towns, was not attractive or picturesque, however there was a tranquility to the dusty place and it seemed to draw a fair number of tourists from Peru.

-My Canadian friends arrived the next day and the following morning the border crossing to Arica, Chile, just a few kilometers away.
-It was rumored to be an easy crossing and our travel day would entail less than 60 km.
+My Canadian friends arrived the next day and the following morning the border crossing to Arica, Chile, was just a few kilometers away.
+It was rumored to be an easy crossing and our travel day would entail less than 60 km or roughly 40 miles.
 As with all things Latin America, nothing is as it seems and the roadway between Tacna and the border was being worked on, so we had many long traffic delays.
 Once at the border, it was a bit confusing despite having read other traveler's descriptions.
 It wasn't clear exactly where we were to check out of Peru and continued on to the Chilean side.

 The buildings were new and modern, however there were no signs indicating where to go or what to do.
 Having been told Chile was about like the United States, I was hoping for a less confusing border crossing.
 This was not to be the case despite instructions from other travelers.

 We parked the bikes, got in a long line, and as we neared the officials behind glass, another official came over and asked if we were on the motorcycles, then pointed us to a different line.
 Before we could walk to that line, about 30 people overhearing him, rushed ahead of us.
 After a long wait we were next for the window, but of course the officials shut the window for a lunch break.
 One official said he would be back shortly so we continued to stand and wait.
 At this point another official came over and ordered us into a third line.
 As we continued to move forward, another official came over and told us that we needed to go upstairs and get some papers.
 I had been advised of this by Louise Jobin, a solo lady traveler who had been following my blog and was a few hundred miles ahead of us.
-However, the building wasn't obvious, but the official had pointed up, so as we attempted to walk over towards a lone 2 story building, a construction worker yelled at us and told us we couldn't go up the staircase so we had to go around a different direction.
+However, the building wasn't obvious, but the official had pointed "up", so as we attempted to walk over towards a lone 2 story building, a construction worker yelled at us and told us we couldn't go up the staircase, so we had to go around a different direction.

 After finally getting in the building and going to the second floor, the only thing there was a cafeteria for the employees.
 I saw a hallway at the back end and as we walked that direction, a lady began yelling at us.
 I turned to see a lunch lady complete with hair net standing at the cash register and waving at us disgustedly.
 I walked back over, and sure enough she was the person selling the Aduana forms in triplicate.
-Perfectly logical that you would get to buy an Aduana form from the lunch lady in the cafeteria rather than with the other forms we were given in the actual Aduana office.
-The Latin American crossing logic was still on display in Chile.
+Perfectly logical that you would get to buy an Aduana form from the lunch lady in a cafeteria, rather than with the other forms we were given in the actual Aduana office.
+The lunatic Latin American crossing logic was still on display in Chile.
 Honestly, the entire hours long process could so easily be solved with a few signs and painted numbers like: Step 1, Step 2, etc

-There are no moneychangers at the border nor is there an ATM or any method of either getting or exchanging money.
-That morning I still had a few Soles but got a bit paranoid that there would be some unknown fees and grabbed a few more from an ATM in Tacna.
+There were no moneychangers at the border nor was there an ATM or any method of either getting or exchanging money.
+That morning I still had a few Peruvian Soles but got a bit paranoid that there would be some unknown fees and had grabbed a few more from an ATM in Tacna.
 Despite the price of the form being in Chilean pesos, of which we had no way of getting any, the lady grudgingly accepted my soles.

-We paid our money and filled out the forms as best we could then headed back down to get in line.
+We paid our money and filled out the forms as best we could, then headed back down to get in line.
 This was our fourth time in line and luckily a large family in the front of us moved to a different one.
-Finally at the immigration window, we were stamped out of Peru and then into Chile.
+At the immigration window at last, we were stamped out of Peru and then into Chile.
 From there we were pointed to the Aduana window and after being given some forms, we finally got the bikes checked out of Peru and into Chile.
-As another traveler I'd met said, the most satisfying sound in our world is the thump of an official stamp.
+The most satisfying sound in our world truly is the thump of an official stamp.

-Each hotel we attempted to find that afternoon was completely booked.
+Each hotel we attempted to find that afternoon was completely sold out.
 It was obvious the carnaval weekend was horrible timing on our part so we began to look for campgrounds on the edge of town.
-Locating one we rode out in the failing light having spent the afternoon looking for lodging.
+Locating one, we rode out in the failing light having spent the afternoon looking for lodging.
 The “cabanas and campground” were located behind a restaurant on the beach.
 The camping area was not much different than a junkyard, replete with dogs, pallets and old rusted vehicles.
-We really had little choice, as we were starving and the day was gone.
+We had little choice, as we were starving and the day was gone.

 Our “easy day” had, of course, turned into a challenge.
 I capped off the night with a Pisco Sour to celebrate being in another country and crawled into my tent falling asleep quickly.
 Chile's time zone is two hours ahead of Peru.
 We'd stayed awake until midnight which correlated to 10, but for some reason I woke wide awake at 2 AM and could not go back to sleep.
 There were many dogs around the tent throughout the night and I think that's what kept me awake.